preciofishbone/OmniaDocsG2/user-options/my-subscriptions/index.rst

 My Subscriptions
 ==================

-You can subscribe to a community, articles and dicsussions in a community and to tags.
+You can subscribe to a community, articles and discussions in a community and to tags.
 In Omnia 6.7 an later, you can also subscribe to channels.

 For information about subscriptions regarding communities, see: :doc:`Subscriptions in Communities </using-communities/subscriptions/index>`